Let’s talk about what questions to ask a divorce lawyer.

 You may be paying an alarming amount in child support.

 This means you may want to know how often can child support be modified.

 Normally, child support can be modified every two years.

 The real questions to ask a divorce lawyer is how should you prepare for a child support modification.

 You can also ask them to go ahead and file it at the two-year mark for you.

 Related: Getting Custody Back From Grandparentsa

 When you go into a child support hearing, you want to be prepared.

-A good question to ask a divorce attorney is what questions are asked during a child support hearing.
+Good questions to ask a divorce attorney are what questions are asked during a child support hearing.